Academic Requirements and Regulations

 Changing Areas of Emphasis

 To change the area of emphasis in a degree program, submit a Change of Area of Emphasis form for approval.
 There is no fee for this change.
 The form is available online at the Graduate Studies website.
+The form must be received no later than the Friday of the first week of classes to be effective for a particular semester.

 Changing Degree Programs